C-Brown/C-Brown.github.io/_posts/2019-03-05-Polymorphism-2.md

   call code
   file: db "/sbin/iptables#-F"
 ```
-Next we set up our args struct.
-The original shellcode copies the string to a location after the original string and sets it to ecx then uses an address of the already used null byte for edx.\
+Next, we set up the args struct.
+The original shellcode copies the string to a location after the original and loads its address to ECX.
+It then loads the address of an already used NULL byte in to EDX.
-We can just skip all these steps and use our original string and push the addresses to the stack, then move the stack pointer in to the ecx register.
-Our edx is already 0'd out from earlier as well.\
+We can just skip all these steps and use our original string.
+I will push the addresses to the stack, then move the stack pointer in to the ecx register.
+Our edx is already 0'd out from earlier as well.

-This is using the same strategy a normal stack based execve call would use.
-Since we already have addresses stored in registers, it makes sense to do this and greatly reduces our shellcode length.\
+This is using the same strategy that a normal stack based execve call would use combined with the jmp-call-pop string.
+Since we already have addresses stored in registers, it makes sense to do this and greatly reduces our shellcode length.

-Also note that in the string variable above that we have removed the second '#'.
+Also note that in the string variable "file" above, that we have removed the second '#'.
 Our strategy pushes a null byte to the stack before the string address instead of replacing another '#' with a null.
+Our code is currently as follows:
 ```nasm
 lea eax, [ebx+0xf]  ; get address of '-F' push edx            ; null terminate the struct